lahiru-rajapakshe/Advanced-Text-Editor/README.md

     14.About us
 These are the All features avalible in the project.Also the text editor is full resposive. every buttons, and every fileds in here, they all are fully responsive.

+## How to use this repository?
+    1.First clone the repository
+    2.Once cloned, open the repository from the IntelliJ IDEA 3.Build and Run!

 ## Feedback
     Ask a question on Stackoverflow